Wolfenstein: The Old Blood: Plot

 After meeting up with O.S.A. operative Pippa (codenamed Agent Two), B.J. disguises himself as a waiter and infiltrates the tavern where Helga is staying.
 Helga sees through B.J.'s disguise and briefly captures him, but a massive earthquake caused by the Nazis opening the vault forces her and her cohort, Obersturmführer Emmerich Schreiner, to escape to the excavation site and leave B.J. behind.
-The opening of the vault also releases a gas that causes anyone that dies within the vicinity of Wulfburg to reanimate as hostile zombies known as "shamblers".
+The opening of the vault also releases a gas that causes anyone who dies within the vicinity of Wulfburg to reanimate as hostile zombies known as "shamblers".
 B.J. makes his way through the burning ruins of Wulfburg while fighting the zombified Nazis and civilians who died in the earthquake.
 Agent Two is killed by a shambler, and B.J. has to kill her again when she reanimates as one.
 Returning to Kessler and Annette, B.J. finds the two of them have left their hiding spot in an attempt to find and rescue Annette's friend, Katrin.

 B.J. finds Annette and Kessler separated by a collapsing bridge and stranded on opposite buildings, and the player is given the choice of traveling to Annette's building or Kessler's building.
-The person B.J. travels to will be rescued by him, while the other person will be killed by the shamblers then put down by B.J. when they reanimate.
+The person B.J. travels to will be rescued by him, while the other person will be killed by the shamblers and then put down by B.J. when they reanimate.
 B.J. then travels to the dig site in pursuit of Helga, finally encountering her and Schreiner within King Otto's vault.
-There he finds the source of the zombie-creating gas: an undead giant known as 'The Monstrosity', a creature created by King Otto's alchemists as a weapon of war, then sealed away by the king after deciding it was an abomination.
+There, he finds the source of the zombie-creating gas: an undead giant known as 'The Monstrosity', a creature created by King Otto's alchemists as a weapon of war, then sealed away by the king after deciding it was an abomination.
 Helga is initially successful in using Old High German commands to control the monster, but when she attempts to order it to eat B.J., the monster mortally wounds her and kills Schreiner instead.
 B.J. fights and kills The Monstrosity, then finally obtains the secret folder from the dying Helga.
 B.J. is extracted from Wulfburg by his friend Fergus Reid, and the two of them embark from RAF Kinloss to assassinate Deathshead and end the war, while B.J. thinks about the nature of monsters and hopes that he can finally rest after this one final mission.